Home Compare NXT.L vs RL

 Profitability

-On growth, the edge still sits with NEXT plc, even though both profiles look solid.
+On stability, the edge still sits with NEXT plc, even though both profiles look solid.

 Profitability — Dominant Gap